The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

 Forgetting your hatchet on your next camping trip can be a catastrophe, especially if you intend to cook on a fire pit.
-One of the main reasons for taking a hatchet or small axe when outdoors if to cut kindling or trim logs for the fire.
+One of the main reasons for taking a hatchet or small axe outdoors is to cut kindling or trim logs for the fire.

-There are a number of key criteria that you should consider when selecting your hatchet.
-This includes performance through the cutting edge, durability in the handle construction, the ability to sharpen the blade easily and keep it sharp for long periods of time.
-Other aspects that you might not have thought about is that length and weight of the axe for both transport and storage.
+There are several key criteria that you should consider when selecting your hatchet.
+This includes performance through the cutting edge, durability in the handle construction, and the ability to sharpen the blade easily and keep it sharp for long periods.
+Other aspects that you might not have thought about are the axe’s length and weight for transport and storage.

 I am a big camping fan and have tried to compile my years of bushcraft experience into this hatchet guide.
 I took these hatchets out on my last camping trip and spent many hours splitting kindling to judge their power, balance, performance, and comfort.

 One of the most popular hatchets, and rightly so, is the Fiskars X7 Composite Hatchet.
-It is specially designed for chopping kindling and has a number of features that make it the top of my list.
-Fiskar’s claim that the composite handle material (called FiberComp) is virtually unbreakable.
+It is specially designed for chopping kindling and has many features that make it at the top of my list.
+Fiskar’s claims that the composite handle material (called FiberComp) is virtually unbreakable.

 Is it unbreakable?
 No, but it is extremely strong and lightweight.

-The photo below shows what can happen to a Fiskars composite handle over a long period of time.
+The photo below shows what can happen to a Fiskars composite handle over a long periods.
 It has broken in half.
 I have found this to be extremely rare.
 When comparing this axe to a wooden handle it is much more robust.

 The axe also comes with a plastic sheath.
-This keeps the blade protected from dulling and nicks or even from cutting yourself or damaging other possessions.
+This protects the blade from dulling and nicks, cutting yourself, or damaging other possessions.
 The sheath has a quick and easy carry case and can be attached to a backpack for camping.

 - Weight – 1.4 lb